top of page

 Teaching The Memphis 13

-The Memphis 13 Foundation is deeply committed to educating the public about the pivotal role of The Memphis 13 in school desegregation, as well as the broader history of the Civil Rights Movement.
-We believe that understanding our past is vital for building a better future.
-That's why we have developed and compiled an extensive array of educational resources designed for educators, students, and anyone interested in learning more about these important historical events and figures.
+The Memphis 13 Foundation is deeply committed to educating the public about the children who desegregated Memphis schools and the broader history of the Civil Rights Movement in our city.
+We believe that understanding our past is vital for building a more just future, so we offer community/classroom resources for educators, students, families, and community members who want to learn from this history and carry it forward.

 Our Drivers